Showing posts with label Theta Brainwaves. Show all posts

 Brainwaves are the electrical signals generated by your brain during activity, reflecting your mental state, mood, and level of consciousness.

-There are five primary types of brainwaves: Gamma, Beta, Alpha, Theta, and Delta.
+There are five primary types of neural oscillations: Gamma, Beta, Alpha, Theta, and Delta.
 Each type has a distinct frequency and role.

-1. Gamma waves are the fastest and most intense, linked to advanced cognitive functions, problem-solving, and peak performance.
+1. Gamma frequencies are the fastest and most intense, linked to advanced cognitive functions, problem-solving, and peak performance.

-2. Beta waves represent the normal waking state, associated with alertness, focus, and logical thinking.
+2. Beta rhythms represent the normal waking state, associated with alertness, focus, and logical thinking.

-3. Alpha waves are slower, connected to relaxation, creativity, and meditation.
+3. Alpha rhythms are slower, connected to relaxation, creativity, and meditation.

-4. Theta waves are even deeper, related to dreaming, subconscious processes, and heightened spiritual awareness.
+5. Theta rhythm are even deeper, related to dreaming, subconscious processes, and heightened spiritual awareness.

 Sunday, July 14, 2024